proctorf/HIST205/index.md

 question and potentially a failing grade for the course in egregious cases.

-**Note on Technology and AI:**
+***Note on Technology and AI***

-While AI tools like ChatGPT and BARD can be powerful tools, you should not rely on them to complete your assignment.
+While AI tools like ChatGPT, Claude, and Gemini can be powerful tools, you should not rely on them to complete your assignments.
 Doing so may constitute a violation of the Denison University Academic Integrity Policy.
-(We will have a class day focused on how AI works, and how it might be appropriate to use it on an assignment like those required in this class).
+(We will have a class day focused on how AI works, and how it might be appropriate to use it on an assignment like those required in this class).  **See below for full AI statement.**

-Uploading or inputting personal or proprietary information---including course materials or academic books and journal articles that you download from JSTOR or other password-protected databases---to an AI Chatbot site like ChatGPT or Bard may violate copyright law.
+## Appropriate Use of Course Materials

+The materials
-**[Appropriate Use of Course Materials:]{.underline}** The materials distributed in this class, including the syllabus, exams, handouts, study aids, and in-class presentations, may be protected by copyright and are provided solely for the educational use of students enrolled in
+distributed in this class, including the syllabus, exams, handouts, study aids, and in-class presentations, may be protected by copyright and are provided solely for the educational use of students enrolled in